mxagar/elastic_search_guide/README.md

 ![Inverted Index](./assets/inverted_index.png)

+I can imagine several data structures could contain an inverted index:

+- A hash table/map where the keys are the terms and the values are lists of documents or document IDs.
+Pro: fastest; con: larger memory usage.
+- A binary search tree which, similarly, stores the terms in its nodes, as well as the pointers to the document lists; the terms can be ordered lexicographically.
+Pro: better memory usage, possible to perform range searches (but not needed here, right?); con: slightly slower.
+- A trie which stores all possible terms and in its leaves contain pointers to document lists.
+Pro: terms with shared prefixes/suffixes are related; con: possible memory overhead if many shared prefixes?

+Apparently, [Apache Lucene](https://lucene.apache.org/core/) uses a type of memory-optimized tries called *Finite State Transducers (FST)* for inverted indices.

 #### B-Tree

 A B-tree is a self-balancing tree data structure that maintains sorted data and allows for efficient insertion, deletion, and search operations.
 It is commonly used in databases and file systems.
 Key features: